-Do I have to cite myself?
+When should I cite myself?

 If you published an idea previously (and in this context submitting a paper for a class may be considered publishing), then you should cite yourself when you use the same idea in a later paper.